1jour1vin

 Wine rated (2025 guide) 97/100

-Elegance, vivacity and purity are at the heart of this exceptional gem.
-A contender for the title of best vintage ever produced by Branaire Ducru, it's easy to see why as soon as you uncork the bottle.
-Deeply colored, the wine offers a floral bouquet before revealing a blend of dark red fruits, spices, mocha, nutmeg, vanilla and black cherries.
-The palate is even more impressive, with its refined, creamy, spectacular profile and purity of fruit.
-Concentration, length and liveliness on the finish allow the wine to persist.
-It reaches an unprecedented level of quality.
-To be enjoyed between 2027 and 2060.
+Elegance, liveliness, and purity are at the heart of this exceptional gem.
+In contention for the title of best vintage ever produced by Branaire Ducru, it is easy to understand why as soon as you open the bottle.
+With a deep color, the wine offers a floral bouquet before revealing a blend of dark red fruits, spices, mocha, nutmeg, vanilla, and black cherries.
+The palate is even more impressive with its refined, creamy and spectacular profile and the purity of its fruit.
+The concentration, length and liveliness on the finish allow the wine to linger, reaching an unprecedented level of quality.
+Best enjoyed between 2027 and 2060.

 1JOUR1VIN PRICE